nodejs/node/doc/api/n-api.md

 then the API will only be available if you include `#define NAPI_EXPERIMENTAL`.
-If an API is not available and you are using a version of Node.js which is later than `added in:` this is most likely the reason.
+If an API is not available and you are using a version of Node.js which is later than `added in:` this is most likely the reason for the apparent absence.

 The N-APIs associated strictly with accessing ECMAScript features from native code can be found separately in `js_native_api.h` and `js_native_api_types.h`.